zephir-lang/zephir-docs/en/functions.rst

         }
     }

-Sometimes, we would need to call functions in a dynamic way, you can call them as follows:
+Zephir provides a way for you to call functions dynamically, such as:

 .. code-block:: zephir